-These training programmes will be delivered to staff via whole school inset or by accessing specialist training events, details of which can be found in the physical intervention room on Nottinghamshire's virtual learning platform, Fronter https://nottsslp.org.uk
+Training programmes will be delivered to staff via whole school inset or by accessing specialist training events, details of which can be found on Schools Portal.

-Staff who receive this training will be accredited to use the physical elements of MAPA® for a defined period as stated on their certificate.
+Staff who receive this training will be certified by the Local Authority for a defined period as stated on their certificate.
 Staff will be expected to attend a refresher course to update their skills and renew their certification every 12-15 months.